markoeremija/test/DOCKER/OpenLDAP/README.md

 Another design consideration to take into account is to decide whether or not to keep configuration files on a local files system.
 Possible changes should include keeping the list of schemas to be used on a local file system.
 This way, if there are more specific schemas that a particular institution is using, they will be able just to add a URL from which the schema can be downloaded (it will still require minor changes to the Dockerfile).
+Try with installing ca-certs package and then use list of files for LDIFs.

 - [ ] Make these changes
 - [ ] Test changes